Sam Husseini: Career

-In 2018, he was removed from the 2018 Russia–United States summit press conference, prior to Trump and Putin's arrival in the room, when he held a sign saying, "Nuclear Weapon Ban Treaty," which the Russian authorities called a "malicious item".
+In 2018, Husseini was removed from the 2018 Russia–United States Summit press conference, prior to Trump and Putin's arrival in the room, when he held a sign saying "Nuclear Weapon Ban Treaty", which the Russian authorities called a "malicious item".
 A CBS News reporter stated that he had been "heckling" reporters and two security detail members.
-Husseini said he had hoped to ask Trump a question regarding the first legally binding international agreement to prohibit nuclear weapons, with the goal of their total elimination.
+Husseini said he had hoped to ask Trump a question regarding the first legally binding Treaty on the Prohibition of Nuclear Weapons, with the goal of their total elimination.

+On January 16, 2025, Husseini was physically removed from U.S. Secretary of State Antony Blinken's final press conference after interrupting Blinken's prepared remarks with questions about the United States' handling of the humanitarian crisis in Gaza and United States complicity in Israeli war crimes in the Israel–Hamas war.
+As Husseini was being removed, he shouted "Criminal!
+Why aren't you in The Hague?" (a reference to the International Criminal Court).
+Husseini reported afterward that he was "carried out and handcuffed", and that he felt that the security team had used "excessive force".

 Writing

-Husseini has written about U.S. media coverage of the Arab–Israeli conflict.
+Husseini has written frequently about U.S. media coverage of the Arab–Israeli conflict.
 In 1994, he suggested that General Electric's many felony convictions should make the corporation ineligible to hold broadcast licenses.

-Writing in Salon in 2020, Husseini suggested that the COVID-19 outbreak in Wuhan was possibly a result of a biowarfare laboratory discovering the virus in the wild, and studying it in the lab from which it escaped.
+Writing in Salon in 2020, Husseini suggested that the COVID-19 outbreak in Wuhan was possibly a result of a biowarfare laboratory discovering the virus in the wild, and studying it in a lab from which it escaped.
 He argued that the pandemic exposed the threat of a biowarfare arms race, which may lead to more pandemics in the future.